Place and Route

 Place

-The fine step aligns the cells to the grid and makes sure they don’t overlap.
-The file shown is placement.def.
+The fine step aligns the cells to the grid and makes sure they don’t overlap, while trying to reduce or limit the wiring length.
+This step is often referred to as ’legalisation'.

 Route